jianglei12138/cups/README.md

 ## How to build cups for android

-First of all, forgive my poor English.
 This is a guide to build cups for android platform, I have modified some files of cups project, to build cups successfully, you should do like this:

 #### 1.Get source code

-source code should use what i provide in this repository, the cups version is 2.1.3.
 Just use git clone:

 ```shell
 git clone https://github.com/jianglei12138/cups.git
 ```

-or download this code by click the download button.
+or download cups-2.4.10-android-port.patch.

 #### 2.Configure you environment